dougboude/tripleifdachallenge/README.md

 # Packaging

-A functional prototype of this web app is posted at http://iiiresearch.net/.
+A functional prototype of this web app, named Triple-i Researcher, is posted at http://iiiresearch.net/.

 This web app may also be distributed via a simple zip file, to be installed and run locally.
 To install, unzip the file on your local PC, then open index.html with a modern browser.